near/docs/docs/contribution/contribution-overview.md

 sidebar_label: Orientation
 ---

 Welcome!
-If you are in this repository, you are probably interested in contributing to NEAR’s development; whether through engineering efforts, content creation or event organisation.
+If you are in this repository, you are probably interested in contributing to NEAR's development; whether through engineering efforts, content creation or event organisation.
 Maybe you have already an initiative in mind or you want to find ways to get started.
 In any case, you are in the right place.

 This file lists several example contributions that we would love to collaborate on with the community i.e. you!